jpverkamp/blog/content/programming/daily-programmer/2014-06-17-factor-trees.md

 Well, that's more than enough description.
 Let's get to it.

-Basically, there's a quick (albeit not perfectly efficient) way to find factors: {{< wikipedia "trial division" >}}.
+Basically, there's a quick (albeit not perfectly efficient) way to find factors: [[wiki:trial division]]().
 Basically, you loop through all of the numbers from 2 to the square root of the number (any larger and you'll find factors you've already found), trying to divide by each in turn.
 That though, generates this image rather than the previous:

 {{< figure src="/embeds/2014/tree-24-small.png" >}}